Apply for police officer roles with Police Now

 2. Online Assessment

 First, you’ll complete a personality questionnaire.
 This is designed to gain an understanding of your behavioural preferences, how you approach tasks and interact with others.
-The second part is a week-in-the-life immersive assessment, where you’ll experience a number of realistic scenarios you would encounter in the day to day job as a neighbourhood police officer.
+The second part is a week-in-the-life immersive assessment, where you’ll experience several realistic scenarios you would encounter in the day-to-day job as a detective or neighbourhood police officer.

 We will look to see how you react in different situations, how you reflect on how you dealt with them and how you articulate yourself in written format.